-The shared library contains a so called HGCM service.
-The guest HGCM clients establish connections to the service to call it.
-When calling a HGCM service the client supplies a function code and a number of parameters for the function.
+The shared library on the host contains a so called HGCM service.
+The guest HGCM client establishes a connection to the HGCM service on the host in order to call that HGCM service's entry point.
+When calling an HGCM service the client supplies a function code, the number of parameters for the function, and an array of the parameter arguments.

-7.1 Virtual hardware implementation
+9.1 Virtual hardware implementation

-HGCM uses the VMM virtual PCI device to exchange data between the guest and the host.
+HGCM uses the Virtual Machine Monitor (VMM) virtual PCI device to exchange data between the guest and the host.
 The guest always acts as an initiator of requests.
-A request is constructed in the guest physical memory, which must be locked by the guest.
+A request is constructed in the guest's physical memory which must be locked by the guest.
 The physical address is passed to the VMM device using a 32-bit out edx, eax instruction.
-The physical memory must be allocated below 4GB by 64-bit guests.
+The physical memory must be allocated below 4GB on 64-bit guests.

-The host parses the request header and data and queues the request for a host HGCM service.
-The guest continues execution and usually waits on a HGCM event semaphore.
+The host parses the request header and data and queues the request for the corresponding host HGCM service type.
+The guest continues execution and usually waits on an HGCM event semaphore.